qrvey/partner-portal/docs/release-notes/known-issues.md

 * **AN-15688 - Geo Map Chart Performance Issue**: Geo map charts that are associated with datasets or web forms with more than 5M records are slow to render.

 * **AT-16574 - Work Flows filters documentation**: Updates to Work Flows filters that were implemented in version 8.2 are not documented in Partner Portal.

 * **AT-16572 - No functionality to publish/unpublish individual Dashboards**: The platform does not provide the ability to publish and unpublish individual dashboards.

-* **AT-16571 - Token is displayed in Filter Tooltip**: When filtering charts that use date columns, tokens incorrectly appear in tooltips instead of the filter value.

 * **AT-16564 - In Flows, Array object values are not inserted**: When a user attempts to insert a new record with a Workflow into a dataset with JSON array object columns that have been flattened, the flattened columns do not receive any values.

 * **AT-16269 - Dashboard Builder - Use Lambda alias in the Target Group**: The Page Builder Lambda alias was not properly registered as a target for Dashboard Builder endpoints.

 * **AT-16217 - Inconsistency in API parameter naming**: The naming convention of certain parameters is inconsistent, even when returned by the same endpoint.

 * **AT-14778 - Dashboard Drill not replacing existing filter value when filter already exists on the target dashboard**: If the target page has a filter applied, users may expect it to be replaced by the incoming filter from a dashboard drill, if it is on the same data column.
 This is currently not the behavior.